jonathanpberger/dark-design/deck.md

 | Remote Pairing                                 | design pair                              | "tete-a-tete"                                    | Stunt Pairing                                          |                                                |
 | ![Remote Pairing](images/remote-pairing.gif)   | ![Design Pair](images/design-pair-1.gif) | ![Tete-a-tete](images/tete-a-tete.gif)           | ![Stunt Pairing](images/stunt-pairing.gif)             |                                                |

+???

+- Pairing is an agile concept
+- agile and design have a rocky history
+- let's talk about it

 ---

 # How is design different for Agile?

 - engineers build quickly, change rapidly
 - demands different than what designers are accustomed to
 - execution + enablement

+???

+- execution isn't enough; enablement is key
+- pairing started w/ continuous code review

 ---